 Affordable, available and accessible public transport enables greater participation in society which benefits both the individual and society.
 For example, public transport enables individuals to access and build social capital, thus gaining a sense of satisfaction, positive emotions and mental health.
 Transport also enables access to education, health services and employment.
-The individuals using public transport gain benefits and society benefits from improved educational and health outcomes, reduced levels of unemployment, the need for welfare support and health services and ultimately improving productivity.
+This access improves educational and health outcomes, lowers unemployment, reduces the need for welfare support and health services and ultimately improves productivity.

-Public transport is important for low socio-economic or otherwise vulnerable groups to participate in society.
-This is particularly the case in rural and regional areas, where those without access to a car, or without the ability to drive, could be at risk of social exclusion or not being able to participate in society.
-Older people, young people (especially those living in rural settings), people with a disability, people with language difficulties (eg, recent arrivals), those on low incomes, and those with little or no car access are groups most at risk of social exclusion due to poor transport opportunities.
-In its submission to the Issues Paper NCOSS noted its finding that 40% of people on low incomes had forgone travelling in order to cover other costs.
+Public transport is especially important for low socio-economic or otherwise vulnerable groups to participate in society.
+This is particularly the case in rural and regional areas, where those without access to a car, or without the ability to drive, could be at risk of social exclusion or not being able to participate in society.3 Older people, young people (especially those living in rural settings), people with a disability, people with language difficulties (eg, recently arrived migrants), those on low incomes, and those with little or no car access are groups most at risk of social exclusion due to poor transport opportunities.4 In its submission to the Issues Paper, NCOSS submitted that 40% of people on low incomes had forgone travelling in order to cover other costs.5